As we pulled in at the gate of the airport in Antananarivo I had a sigh of relief that we completed our family trip in Madagascar without any mishap.

 We stopped at a rest place where other cars were stopping as well.
-Children ask for empty water bottles.
+Children ask for empty plastic water bottles.
 They serve for so many things, putting oil, gas, drinks...
 Or they make cars out of them.
 Toy cars.
 Anyway, we had given out everything, had only one pair of socks left to give out.
-Lara took it out, passed it to Jean-Claude, who passed it out from the window.
+Lara took them out, passed them to Jean-Claude, who passed them out from the window.
 These two 13-15 year-old boys started tugging the socks.
 And they started a real fight over it.
 Seriously hitting each other.
-I don't know if I can describe how horrible it felt, just try to imagine.
-You give something to someone, you want to help, then you witness them fighting over that, hurting each other.
-You ask yourself whether it would have been better if you didn't give, they didn't have anything in the first place.
+I don't know if I can describe how horrible it felt, just try to imagine: You give something to someone, you want to help, then you witness them fighting over that, hurting each other.
+You ask yourself whether it would have been better if you didn't give, if they didn't have anything in the first place.

 Of course that's not true.
 The thing is, people need to have their minimum needs met.
 As if you don't see the same ugly fight between the rich who have more than enough!